ugiacoman/personal-website/pages/2016-01-26-notify-yourself/index.md

 Our goal is to be able to ping Slack with a custom message of our choosing.
 To do so, we'll create a wrapper around the Slack API.
 This wrapper will provide a simple layer of security around Slack's API.
-Most importatly, the wrapper will be accessable to any system we choose to use it in.
+Most importantly, the wrapper will be accessible to any system we choose to use it in.

 ### Creating a Slack Integration